-A Nest Thermostat is an excellent tool for keeping your home comfortable, regardless of the season or weather.
-With features designed around maximizing efficiency, convenience and comfort, a Nest Thermostat is an easy way to manage your energy use — lowering your monthly bills in the process.
+A Nest Thermostat is a great investment for keeping your home comfortable, no matter what the season or weather.
+With a range of features and programs designed for maximum efficiency, convenience and comfort, a Nest Thermostat is an easy way to manage your energy use — keeping costs down in the process.

-That’s why more people are looking to add devices like a Nest into their home.
-If you want to put in a Nest for your own home, reach out to an expert for smart thermostat installation in Michigan City.
+That’s why more people are looking to add devices like a Nest to their HVAC system.
+If you're interested in trying a Nest yourself, get in touch with an expert for smart thermostat installation in Michigan City.

-With everything from automatic scheduling to optimizing energy efficiency, Nest helps make home climate control effortless.
+With everything from automatic scheduling to monitoring your home’s energy efficiency, Nest is designed to make controlling the climate of your home effortless.

 • Reset: A more drastic function, a reset should restore your Nest to its original settings from the manufacturer.
-In most cases, people resort to a reset as they're moving homes and bringing the thermostat with them, or if they are moving out and want to erase their personal information from the Nest before leaving it behind for the next resident.
+For the most part, homeowners will perform a reset when they’re moving to a new home and bringing the thermostat with them, or if they're moving out and prefer to erase their personal information from the Nest before leaving it for the next homeowner.

-To initiate a reset, it doesn't hurt to write down current temperature settings so reapplying them is faster.
-Next, go to Settings -> Equipment and write down the details about your system wires, heating type and safety temperature settings.
+To reset, it doesn't hurt to write down current temperature settings so they're still available if you forget or erase them.
+Next, go to Settings -> Equipment and record your system wires, heating type and safety temperature settings.

 • Restart: Shuts your Nest down and starts it back up while remembering your settings.
-Another method is to press the outside of the Nest and hold it there until it turns black, and then pull your hand away.
+Another method is to press the outside of the Nest and hold it down for a few seconds until it turns black, and then pull your hand away.

-• Schedule: This reset setting clears any info about your temperature schedule—including for your hot water, if that has been connected to your Nest.
-With this option, you’ll be given the chance to plan out a new schedule or wait until the Nest learns your schedule.
+• Schedule: This reset clears your entire temperature schedule—including for your hot water, if you have that programmed into your Nest.
+If you choose this, you’ll be given the chance to plan out a new schedule or wait until the Nest learns your schedule.

 2. How to Connect Nest Thermostat to Wi-Fi